Xilinx/VVAS/main/source/docs/DC/DC_plugins.rst

 Example Pipelines
 -----------------

-`dev-idx` represents the zero based index of the device on which this decoder to be launched.
+`dev-idx` represents the zero-based index of the device on which this decoder to be launched.
 Please note that 'dev-idx' parameter range can vary from 0 to N where N can be obtained with below command:

 .. code-block:: shell